Gore Verbinski: Film

-In 2011 and 2013, Verbinski would delve into the Western genre, with decidedly different results: Rango was well received, critically and commercially, and earned the Academy Award for Best Animated Feature.
+In 2010, Verbinski was involved to make his first foray into television with a drama project at Fox called Magical Law, written by Pirates of the Caribbean writer Terry Rossio, that was said to put a "supernatural twist on the cop/legal genre."
+In 2011 and 2013, he would delve into the Western genre, with decidedly different results: Rango was well received, critically and commercially, and earned the Academy Award for Best Animated Feature.
 However, his adaptation of the 1930s radio hero, The Lone Ranger for Disney, was not, the project having been stuck in development hell for several years, undergone rewrites and budget cuts, and gained controversy for the casting of Johnny Depp as the Native American Tonto.
 The film grossed $260 million against a $215–225 million budget, plus an estimated $150–160 million marketing campaign.
 That same year, he was also the executive producer of the Ben Stiller adaptation of The Secret Life of Walter Mitty, after having initially been attached in 2010 to direct the film himself.

 In 2012, Verbinski announced three films in development at Blind Wink; the Western Bitterroot, the sci-fi film Spaceless, and a live action film based on the board game Clue.
 At various points, he was attached to direct all three films, before eventually opting to produce instead.

+In 2014, New Regency dropped plans to adapt the graphic novel Pyongyang into a vehicle for Steve Carell, with Verbinski as director.
+Entitled Gregory the Nuisance, it was slated to start production in March 2015, but was cancelled due to the Sony cyberattack.
+The following year, Sony acquired a large scale action-adventure-comedy, for Verbinski to direct and Steve Conrad to write, about a "transcontinental car race with autonomous vehicles."

 In 2016, Verbinski's horror film A Cure for Wellness starring Dane DeHaan and Mia Goth premiered at the Alamo Drafthouse before receiving a wide release in 2017.
 It received mediocre reviews from critics and was a financial bomb, grossing $26.6 million against a $40 million budget.
 Verbinski was set to next direct a film centering around the character Gambit, within the X-Men film universe, before dropping out of the project in January 2018.
+He afterwards signed on for Josh Bazell's Beat the Reaper, starring Sebastian Stan, which was not filmed.